My name is Liz and WordStamped is my blog about building a WordPress blog from scratch using Oxygen Builder.

 Genesis became my framework of choice for the following 7 years until 2019.
 We developed a number of useful Genesis-related WordPress plugins to make the job of site building easier.
 For example, Genesis Dambuster was one of ours.
 It is no longer maintained because there is no longer any need for it in WordPress' new incarnation.

 After Gutenberg had been released by Automattic I realised that themes would eventually become irrelevant.
 Building sites based on themes is incompatible with Gutenberg and its ambitions to perform whole site editing.
-With all of this in mind, I decided to move to Oxygen Builder.
-Oxygen had already abandoned the use of themes which made me feel more comfortable, and unlike other page builders, it offers a developer-focussed site-building experience.
+With all of this in mind, I looked around for a builder that would eliminate the need for a theme and suit someone (me) who disliked page builders.

 I'm of mixed heritage, (English/Jamaican), British, and was up until 2019, living in the UK.
 But I've always wanted to live in France so when Brexit came along and changed the UK overnight into a place I did not recognise, it quickly brought my plans to relocate forward.

 Now that I'm here, I wake up every morning and cannot believe my luck.
 The view from our house is stunning.
-But to be fair, the area is stunning in general.
-This for example is the road on the way to the supermarket.
+But to be fair, the whole area is exceptionally beautiful.
+This for example is how roads and houses tend to look.

 And this is the view from my balcony.

 France is a cool country on the whole, apart from a couple of issues - one being their obsession with admin.
 Bureaucracy here makes Vogons look good ...

 The only thing I miss about the UK is food shopping at Waitrose.
 Supermarkets in my area of the Haute-Savoie don't have the same variety that I was used to in the UK.
 But for the climate and the planet, that is possibly a good thing.

 I am working to improve my French and am studying for the DELF B2 exam.